zkontor/zkontor/README.md

 # 💫 About Me:

-🔭 I’m currently working on projects that implement machine learning algorithms and practicing my skills daily.
+🔭 I’m currently working on projects that implement machine learning algorithms and practicing my skills.